6 Day Gorillas, Chimps & Wildlife Safari

 US $2,214 Per Person

-Your professional English-speaking driver-guide will pick you up from your hotel in Entebbe or Kampala, or from Entebbe International Airport.
-After a short briefing, you will begin a scenic drive of about 5 hours (320 km) west toward Kibale National Park, with plenty of sights along the way.
+Your adventure begins with a pick-up from your hotel in Entebbe or Kampala, or directly from Entebbe International Airport.
+After a short safari briefing, you will start your journey west towards Kibale National Park.

 Accommodation Options: